Bean dips, bean spreads, baked beans, bean nachos and bean chilis…

 - Learn how beans nourish the body and balance hormones

-- The proper way to prepare beans to digest well an
+- The proper way to prepare beans to digest well and reduce gas

 - How to shop smart for canned beans